Mean-field theory of the DNLS equation at positive and negative absolute temperatures: Positive temperatures

 In Fig.~\ref{fig:hlin} we present the dependence of $h_{nl}$ and $h_{int}$ \textit{vs} the total energy $h$, for two values of the mass density.
 In order to facilitate the comparison, the total energy is suitably shifted and scaled in such a way that the zero of the horizontal axis corresponds to $T=0$, while 1 corresponds to infinite temperature.
 This corresponds to plot $x=(h-h_{GS})/(h_c -h_{GS})$.
 Similarly, the two energy terms are scaled by the critical energy; so we plot $y_{nl,int}=h_{nl,int}/h_c$.
 Using the new variables, we have $y_{nl}(0)=\frac{1}{2}$ and $y_{nl}(1)=1$, while $y_{int}(0)=-1/a$ and $y_{int}(1)=0$.

-It is quite surprising that both functions $y_{nl,int}(x)$ are very close to linear, with $y_{int}(x)\simeq (x-1)/a$ varying between $-1/a$ and $0$ and $y_{nl}(x)\simeq (x+1)/2$ varying between $1/2$ and $1$.
-The first result means that the contribution of the coupling term is vanishingly small for large $a$; the second result means that the contribution of the nonlinear term does not depend on $a$.
+We stress that MF results (lines) compare very well with exact results (symbols).
+It is also remarkable that both functions $y_{nl,int}(x)$ are close to linear.

-It is worth stressing that the same linear behaviors are expected in the MF approximation, because the limiting values of the two contributions, $y_{nl,int}(0,1)$, are the same, see~\ref{app.exp} and \ref{app.T0}, and because the exact and MF theories compare very well in the $(a,h)$ plane, see Figs.~\ref{fig:phaserole},\ref{fig:ahpb}.
-Nevertheless, it is not feasible to derive analytically the linear behavior of $y_{nl,int}(x)$ within the MF theory, because such theory works with the grandcanonical variables $\beta,\mu$ and their relation with $a$ and $h$ can be easily obtained numerically, but no closed-form solutions are available.
+It is not possible to derive analytically the behavior of $y_{nl,int}(x)$ within the MF theory, because such theory works with the grandcanonical variables $\beta,\mu$ and their relations with $a$ and $h$ can be obtained numerically, but no closed-form solutions are available.
 However, we can use the expansions in $w$, which is what we are going to do now.
 For this purpose we have identified a quantity that for small $w$ depends on a single parameter, namely $m$ (see~\ref{app.Hlnl}), \be R= \frac{h_c - h_{nl}}{h_c -h} \; . \ee This is the ratio between the distance of the nonlinear energy from the $\beta=0$ value (for the same mass density) and the distance of the full energy, again from the $\beta=0$ value.